luisbocanegra/plasma-panel-colorizer/README.md

 - Or **Widget Settings** > **Top left** > **Enabled** checkbox
 - Or removing the widget from the panel and restarting Plasma/logging out.

-**If you are troubleshooting an issue please do the third option above and read the notice about reporting bugs at the start of [Install](https://github.com/luisbocanegra/plasma-panel-colorizer?tab=readme-ov-file#installing) section**
+**If you are troubleshooting an issue please do the third option above and read the notice about reporting bugs at the start of this document**

 ### Where are my presets/settings stored? (v1.0.0 or later)